aaronjan98/Graphs/projects/social/README.md

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+- My guess for the percentage of a user being in another user's extended social network is 90%.
+- The average degree of seperation between a user and those in their extended network is **4.29**.
+    - because the log base 5 of 1000 is 4.29

 ## 4. Stretch Goal